Chinese literature: Cultural Revolution

 During the Cultural Revolution (1966–1976), Mao's wife, Jiang Qing led the campaign against "feudal" and "bourgeois" culture.
 The only stage productions allowed were her "Eight Model Operas", which combined traditional and western forms, while great fanfare was given to politically orthodox films and heroic novels, such as those by Hao Ran (浩然).
-The period has long been regarded as a cultural wasteland, but some now suggest that the leading works have an energy which is still of interest.

 The principles for cultural production laid out by Mao in the 1942 Talks at the Yan'an Forum became dogmatized during the Cultural Revolution.

 During the Cultural Revolution, the long-form novel was an emphasized form of literature.
 Among the major genres were novels about the experiences of sent-down youth.
 These included novels written by sent-down youths themselves, such as Zhang Kangkang's 1975 novel Dividing Line and Zhang Changgong's 1973 novel Youth.

 Literature adapted the aesthetic themes from the model works, such as the "three prominences".
 Applied in the literary context, the principle of the three prominences was that texts should demonstrate the struggle between revolutionary and reactionary forces in a stark and dichotomous manner.

 Trends of promoting birth planning through art continued after Mao's death.
 Under Hua Guofeng, a collection of songs, short plays, and skits relating to birth control were published as a volume titled Compilation of Birth Planning Literature and Art Propaganda Materials.